areebajabbar942-ajs/OOP-Smart-Library-System/README.md

 # 📚 Smart Library System (OOP)

 ## Overview
-This project is an Object-Oriented Programming (OOP) solution for a Smart Library System developed as a university assignment.
-The system automates library operations such as book borrowing, returning, inventory management, and borrowing history tracking.
+This project is an Object-Oriented Programming (OOP) solution for a Smart Library System.
+It automates library operations such as book borrowing, returning, inventory management, and borrowing history tracking using a modular and scalable class design.

 ## Features
 - User management using inheritance